 One of the contested concepts in vaccines these days is the idea of immunizing one’s children to protect others.
 People fearful about the safety of vaccines feel they may be risking the health of their children for someone else’s benefit.
 So, exactly what is herd immunity?

-Herd immunity occurs when so many people in a community are immunized that even those who aren’t immunized won’t get a disease.
-Herd immunity is really a numbers game: The more people who are protected from the disease, the less viruses and bacteria are able to spread through the community and infect those who aren’t vaccinated.
-In fact, a study done by Susan Van den Hoff and colleagues in The Netherlands published in 2002 found that unimmunized people in a highly immunized community are less likely to catch measles than immunized people in a community with lower immunization rates.
-That’s because no vaccine is 100 percent effective, and the more likely you are to be exposed to a virus (by living in a relatively unvaccinated community) the more likely you are to get sick.
+Herd immunity occurs when so many people in a community (the “herd”) are immunized or immune from previous infection that even those who aren’t immune won’t get a disease.
+Herd immunity is really a numbers game: The more people who are protected from the disease, the less viruses and bacteria are able to spread through the community and infect those who aren’t immune.
+Vaccination plays an important role in the development of herd immunity because it allows large numbers of community members to become immune without getting ill.
+In fact, a study done by Susan Van den Hoff and colleagues in The Netherlands, published in 2002, found that unimmunized people in a highly immunized community are less likely to catch measles than immunized people in a community with lower immunization rates.
+That’s because no vaccine is 100 percent effective, and the more likely you are to be exposed to a virus (by living in a relatively unvaccinated community), the more likely you are to get sick.

-The ability to protect community members (the “herd”) in this way depends upon a few things:
+The ability to protect community members in this way depends upon a few things:

 - Ability of the disease to spread: Each disease has a certain degree of contagiousness.
 Some, like measles, are highly contagious.
 If 10 susceptible people are in an elevator with someone who has measles, nine of them will get measles.
 In fact, the virus may remain in the air for up to two hours, potentially infecting other susceptible people who might enter the elevator.
 Other diseases, while contagious, are not as easily spread.
 Public health officials determine contagiousness by studying susceptible family members or other contacts of the person with the disease.
 The more contagious a disease, the greater number of people that need to be protected for herd immunity to apply.

-- Effectiveness of the vaccine: Not all vaccines are created equal; that is some protect virtually everyone who gets them after one or two doses, whereas other vaccines require more than two doses.
+- Effectiveness of the vaccine: Not all vaccines are created equal.
+Some vaccines protect virtually everyone who gets them after one or two doses, whereas other vaccines require more than two doses.
 Further, a handful of people who get the vaccine never generate a strong enough immune response to be protected.
 A less effective vaccine requires more people to have received it to account for those who are not effectively protected.